Tour Questions? See our FAQ | Call 425-608-4217

 Day 6: Farm-to-Table and Pienza

-Today we'll take a tour of a working family farm and learn how Tuscany's proud agricultural traditions are kept alive.
-We'll see and sample how the family makes their own wine and olive oil.
-From here we'll take a short, scenic walk to the neighboring hill town of Pienza, where we'll venture underground to find a unique piece of Etruscan history.
+Today we'll visit the neighboring hill town of Pienza and take a short, scenic walk along the town wall before venturing underground to find a unique piece of Etruscan history.
+After some free time in town to enjoy a tasty gelato, we'll head to a nearby working family farm to learn how Tuscany's proud agricultural traditions are kept alive and sample the family's wine and olive oil.
 As evening approaches we'll gather back at our villa for a fun and informative cooking class, where we'll learn time-tested pasta-making techniques.
 We'll enjoy the labors of our culinary creations over a lovely dinner together.
-Bus: 1 hour.
-Walking: moderate.

 Day 7: Hill Towns and Panoramas